ObsMod/pylawr/docs/source/user/inference.rst

 These implementations are as simple as possible and can be seen as some type of boilerplate to increase the possibilities for experimentation.

-The interface for all operators is the same as they need to be callable with arbitrary keyword arguments.
+The interface for all operators is the same, as they need to be callable with arbitrary keyword arguments.
 Every inference algorithm has a ``fit``-method, where all additional keyword arguments are passed to these functions.